enonic/action-app-deploy/README.md

 - password

 ## Optional arguments
-- app_jar: path to the app to be deployed.
-If not given, the action will deploy all apps under "./build/libs/"
+- app_jar: name of the app to be deployed.
+If it's not given, the action will deploy all apps under "./build/libs/"
 - client_cert: required only if you need to authenticate using mTLS
 - client_key: required only if  you need to authenticate using mTLS